lucievr/Progress-Log/README.md

 * tweet update

 #### 05/03/2019
-* spent most part of the day in my JavaScript class
+* day 2 of JavaScript course
 * attended coding workshop & intro session with Coding Bootcamp Praha
 * signed up for a workshop on Agile taking place later in March
 * tweet update